Online Learning in Budget-Constrained Dynamic Colonel Blotto Games: Main Results

 \subsection{Algorithm for Dynamic Colonel Blotto Game}

 In this section, we combine the algorithms \texttt{LagrangeBwK} and \textsc{Edge} to devise a hybrid algorithm with sublinear regret for the dynamic CBG.
-The hybrid algorithm for dynamic CBG with global budget constraint, named \texttt{LagrangeBwK-Edge}, is summarized in Algorithm \ref{alg:LagrangeBwK-Edge}.
-Algorithm \textsc{Edge} is used as the \(\text{\texttt{ALG}}_{1}\) in \texttt{LagrangeBwK}.
-The Lagrangian game is constructed on top of the CBG, and the payoffs of the Lagrangian game are passed to \textsc{Edge} for weight updating.
-Moreover, algorithm Hedge, as introduced in \cite{freund1997hedge}, is an algorithm for online learning with experts under adversarial bandit and full feedback setting.
-It is used as $\texttt{ALG}_2$ in \texttt{LagrangeBwK} to select the two resources, namely troops and time, for the Lagrangian game.
-The corresponding payoffs for these two resources in the Lagrangian game are given by
+The hybrid algorithm for dynamic CBG with total budget constraint, named \texttt{LagrangeBwK-Edge}, is summarized in Algorithm \ref{alg:LagrangeBwK-Edge}. { The learner follows the algorithm \texttt{LagrangeBwK-Edge} to play dynamic CBG with the adversary.
+As stated earlier in Section \ref{subsec:prelim-LagrangeBwK}, in order to play with the adversary strategically, the learner sets up a repeated Lagrangian game with fictitious primal and dual players and deploys two sub-algorithms for them to compete against each other.
+The learner coordinates the repeated Lagrangian game by feeding and getting feedback so that the Lagrangian game gradually converges to its Nash equilibrium, which is in turn the optimal mixed strategy for the learner against the adversary.} Algorithm \textsc{Edge} is deployed as the primal algorithm ($\text{\texttt{ALG}}_{1}$) in \texttt{LagrangeBwK} { to choose allocation action for CBG}.
+Algorithm Hedge, as introduced in \cite{freund1997hedge}, an algorithm for online learning in adversarial MAB (see Algorithm \ref{alg:hedge} in Appendix \ref{ap:algr} for the pseudocode), is deployed as the dual algorithm ($\texttt{ALG}_2$) in \texttt{LagrangeBwK} { to choose resource}.

+{ In each round $t$, the primal algorithm \textsc{Edge} chooses an allocation action $\bm{u}_t \in \mcs$, and the dual algorithm Hedge chooses one among the two resources: troop (which consumes the budget $B$) and time (which consumes the time horizon $T$).
+The learner follows the primal algorithm and plays $\bm{u}_t$ against the adversary, consuming $w_t(\bm{u}_t)$ unit of troops and receiving $r_t(\bm{u}_t)$ unit of reward.
+Then, it computes the realized} payoffs of the Lagrangian game as follows: